ilindrey/aiotapioca-wrapper/docs/source/serializers.rst

 .. class:: SimpleSerializer

 ``SimpleSerializer`` is a very basic and generic serializer.
 It is included by default in adapters unless explicitly removed.
 It supports serialization from `Decimal` and `datetime` and deserialization methods to those two types as well.
-Here is it's full code:
+Here is its full code:

 .. code-block:: python